quyetdong/software-documents/terminologies.md

 - DDP in Meteor (Distributed Data Protocol)

-## REST
+## REST (REpresentational State Transfer)
-- REST is an acronym for REpresentational State Transfer and an architectural style for distributed hypermedia systems.
+- REST is an architectural style for distributed hypermedia systems

 ## URI vs URL
 - All URLs are URIs, as every URL can only contain the location.